A Set-Matrix Duality Principle for the Dirac Equation

 Inserting the second of its solutions

-in (\ref{25}) and uniting the finding equality with (\ref{4}) and (\ref{15}), it is not difficult to show that
+in (\ref{64}) and uniting the finding equality with (\ref{4}) and (\ref{54}), it is not difficult to show that

-If choose the standard presentation (\ref{10}), at which the matrix $\gamma_{5}$ is not chirality operator, then for the same case of a free antiparticle when (\ref{3}), (\ref{4}) and (\ref{24}) refer to it, one can establish the compound structure of both types of solutions of an equation (\ref{8}) in the disclosed form [8] by the following manner:
+If choose the standard presentation (\ref{11}), at which the matrix $\gamma_{5}$ is not chirality operator, then for the same case of a free antiparticle when (\ref{3}), (\ref{4}), and (\ref{53}) refer to it, one can establish the compound structure of both types of solutions of an equation (\ref{8}) in the disclosed form [8] by the following manner:

-Their comparison with (\ref{29}) and (\ref{30}) convinces us in the validity of (\ref{23}) once more, confirming that the chiral presentation (\ref{12}) replaces the helicity operator of a C-invariant antiparticle by its mass and vice versa.
+Their comparison with (\ref{68}) and (\ref{69}) convinces us in the validity of (\ref{62}) once more, confirming that the chiral presentation (\ref{13}) replaces the helicity operator of a C-invariant antiparticle by its mass and vice versa.

-{\bf 3.
-Chirality of Neutrinos of True Neutrality} Between the vector and the axial-vector spaces [13] there exists a range of fundamental differences, which require the unification of elementary particles with respect to C-operation.
+{\bf 4.
+Helicity operator of an axial-vector field} Between the vector and the axial-vector spaces [18] there exists a range of fundamental differences, which require the unification of elementary particles with respect to C-operation.
 However, nature, by itself, does not separate [8,9] each of these forms of Minkowski spaces into left and right spaces, and the transitions between the different spin states are carried out in it spontaneously by a mirror symmetry violation.
-It chooses herewith the mass, energy and momentum matrices so that to the case of C-even [14] or C-odd [15] types of particles corresponds in their unified field theory a kind of equation of motion.
+It chooses herewith the mass, energy, and momentum matrices so that to the case of C-even [19] or C-odd [20] types of particles corresponds in their unified field theory a kind of equation of motion.

-Therefore, from its point of view, it should be expected that an equation (\ref{8}) including (\ref{5}) and (\ref{6}) describe in presentations (\ref{10}) and (\ref{12}) the most diverse forms of the same regularity of a C-noninvariant nature of axial-vector $(A)$ types of neutrinos.
+Therefore, from its point of view, it should be expected that an equation (\ref{8}) including (\ref{5}) and (\ref{6}) describe in the presentations (\ref{11}) and (\ref{13}) the most diverse forms of the same regularity of a C-noninvariant nature of axial-vector $(A)$ types of fields.

-To elucidate these ideas, we use (\ref{13})-(\ref{15}) for the free particles of C-oddity.
-Then it is possible, for example, (\ref{13}) in the presence of (\ref{5}) and (\ref{12}) transforms (\ref{8}) into the system
+To elucidate these ideas, we use (\ref{52})-(\ref{54}) for the free particles of C-oddity.
+Then it is possible, for example, (\ref{52}) in the presence of (\ref{5}) and (\ref{13}) transforms (\ref{8}) into the system

 It establishes the corresponding connections